Paean: Ancient Greek paean

 In Homer, Paeon was the Greek physician of the gods.
 In Iliad V he heals the wounded Ares and Hades with his herbal lore.
 In time Paeon (or Paean) became an epithet ("byname") of Apollo as a god capable of bringing disease and propitiated as a god of healing.
 Hesiod identifies Paeon as a separate god, and in later poetry Paeon is invoked independently as a health god.
 Later, Paean becomes a byname of Asclepius, another healer-god.

 The earliest appearances of a paean or hymn of thanksgiving also appear in the Iliad.
 After the prayer to avert evil from the Achaeans, a paean is sung.
 In an almost identical line (X.391) that suggests a formulaic expression, Achilles tells the Myrmidons to sing the paean after the death of Hector.

-To discover the relation between Paean or Paeon, the healer-god, and paean in the sense of "song", it is necessary to identify the connection between ritual chant and the shaman's healing arts.